arthur7373/linux-training/level2/2-5-SSH.md

 ### Restricting password-less SSH logins to particular IP addresses

-Rather than just storing the public-part of a key to your users `~/.ssh/authorized_keys` file you also store some configuration entries:
+Rather than just storing the public keys of connecting users `~/.ssh/authorized_keys` file also allows to specify some additional configuration entries:

 Options are comma-separated and are documented in the `man sshd`, under the section "AUTHORIZED_KEYS FILE FORMAT".